dorobekmateusz/dorobekmateusz.github.io/_posts/2020-03-23-Numerical-linear-algebra-notes.md

 ---
 title: "Numerical Linear Algebra"
 permalink:  '/posts/2020/03/Numerical-linear-algebra-notes'
-excerpt: "Notes that I've made with help of professors and collegues during my Erasmus Exchange in University of Barcelona.""
+excerpt: "Notes that I've made with help of professors and collegues during my Erasmus Exchange in University of Barcelona."
 date: 2020-03-23
 mathjax: true
 tags: